HB 002 - Backbone curve of a clamped-clamped beam

 .

-Create a structured entity for each of the 8 volumes in the model:
+- Create a transfinite entity for each of the 8 volumes in the model.

-- For each structured entity, choose segment counts so that the long sides are divided into 5 segments, and the short sides into 2 segments.
-See the image below for clarification (long side curve
+- For each transfinite entity, choose segment counts so that the long sides are divided into 5 segments, and the short sides into 2 segments.

 Step 5 - Simulate